concord-consortium/collaborative-learning/docs/shared-models.md

 The document level `sharedModelMap` is a map of shared model ids to `SharedModelEntry` objects.
 Each `SharedModelEntry` has a shared model and an array of tiles that are using this shared model.
 This relationship between shared models and tiles is called a shared model link in other places in the documentation.

 Note: one reason for the `SharedModelEntry` indirection is due to the behavior of MST.
 Using `types.map(types.late(...))` does not work in MST.
 The late type is evaluated immediately in this case.
 Putting an object in between was the best approach I could find to deal with this.
 So now it is `types.map(types.model({sharedModel: types.late(...)}))`.
-This is similar to how tiles are handled because they have the `ToolTileModel` between them and the document.
+This is similar to how tiles are handled because they have the `TileModel` between them and the document.